 All tenancy agreements are limited to 2 semesters (to the end of a semester).
 It is not possible to move within the hall or to move out before your tenancy agreement expires.

-Deposit: this a one-time payment to be paid on moving in, and will be returned when moving out.
+Deposit: this a one-time payment to be paid before moving in, and will be returned if your room is in good order and condition after moving out.
 The deposit will not accrue interest.
-For single rooms the deposit will be between 234 € and 435 €, for rooms or apartments of different categories it will be between 480 € and 673 €.
+For single domicile the deposit will be between 243 € and 673 €, for double apartments or a flat for 2 Persons it will be between 513 € and 800 €.